 Acute coronary syndrome (ACS) can be divided into subgroups of ST-segment elevation myocardial infarction (STEMI), non-ST-segment elevation myocardial infarction (NSTEMI), and unstable angina.
 ACS carries significant morbidity and mortality and the prompt diagnosis, and appropriate treatment is essential.
 STEMI diagnosis and management are discussed elsewhere.
 NSTEMI and Unstable angina are very similar, with NSTEMI having positive cardiac biomarkers.
 The presentation, diagnosis, and management of NSTEMI are discussed below.

 The etiology of NSTEMI varies as there are several potential causes.
+These include tobacco abuse, lack of physical activity, high blood pressure, high cholesterol, diabetes, obesity, and family history.

 The median age at the time of presentation for ACS in the United States is 68 years.
 Males outnumber females by a 3:2 ratio.
 The incidence of ACS in the United States is over 780,000, and of those, approximately 70% will have NSTEMI.

-ACSs are simply a mismatch in the myocardial oxygen demand and myocardial oxygen consumption.
-While the cause of this mismatch in STEMI is nearly always coronary plaque rupture resulting thrombosis formation occluding a coronary artery, there are several potential causes of this mismatch in NSTEMI.
+ACS is simply a mismatch in the myocardial oxygen demand and myocardial oxygen consumption.
+While the cause of this mismatch in STEMI is nearly always coronary plaque rupture resulting in thrombosis formation occluding a coronary artery, there are several potential causes of this mismatch in NSTEMI.
 There may be a flow-limiting condition such as a stable plaque, vasospasm as in Prinzmetal angina, coronary embolism, or coronary arteritis.
 Non-coronary injury to the heart such as cardiac contusion, myocarditis, or presence of cardiotoxic substances can also produce NSTEMI.
 Finally, conditions relatively unrelated to the coronary arteries or myocardium itself such as hypotension, hypertension, tachycardia, aortic stenosis, and pulmonary embolism lead to NSTEMI because the increased oxygen demand cannot be met.

 The “typical” presentation of NSTEMI is a pressure-like substernal pain, occurring at rest or with minimal exertion.
 The pain generally lasts more than 10 minutes and may radiate to either arm, the neck, or the jaw.
 The pain may be associated with dyspnea, nausea or vomiting, syncope, fatigue, or diaphoresis.
 Sudden onset of unexplained dyspnea with or without associated symptoms is also a common presentation.
 Risk factors for ACS include male sex, older age, family history of coronary artery disease, diabetes, personal history of coronary artery disease, and renal insufficiency.
 Atypical symptoms may include a stabbing or pleuritic pain, epigastric or abdominal pain, indigestion, and isolated dyspnea.
 While all patients presenting with ACS are more likely to present with typical symptoms than atypical symptoms, the likelihood of atypical presentations increases with age over 75, women and those with diabetes, renal insufficiency, and dementia.